 Types of snapshot

 Hot snapshots are point-in-time images of backup data stored on CloudCache.
 Hot snapshots are created only if you have CloudCache deployed and configured in your virtual infrastructure.

 Typically, hot snapshots are maintained for:

 - Data proximity - Keep a local copy of data on-premises

 - Faster RTO - Enabling quicker restore time in event of a failure.

-A restore of hot snapshots is an on-demand restore of virtual machine data that resides in Phoenix CloudCache.
+A restore of hot snapshots is an on-demand restore of virtual machine data that resides in CloudCache.
 Such a restore operation continues until your data is restored to the location that you specified.